-Salihundam – one of the places that was like the most pleasant surprise to me in my quest to travel to unknown and offbeat places.
+Salihundam is a Buddhist site in Andhra Pradesh.
+It is one of the places that were like the most pleasant surprise to me in my quest to travel to unknown and offbeat places.

 We took a local bus from Srikakulam town going to Kalingapatnam beach.
-This place was on top of a hill on the way – thats all we knew about on how to reach.
+This place was on top of a hill on the way – that's all we knew about how to reach.

 We had a tough time getting to know where to get down.
-After a lot of discussion, the people were able to understand where exactly we wanted to go and thankfully we were there at the right place.
+After a lot of discussions, the people were able to understand where exactly we wanted to go, and thankfully we were there at the right place.

 Salipetaka (literally – box of bones) or Salihundan is a site of impressive Buddhist monuments dating back to 2nd century AD.
-Situated on the banks of River Vamsadhara, there are maha stupas, votive stupas, chaityas, platforms and viharas and mandapas.
-Unfortunalely, the main stupa does is in its ruins.
-The site was discovered in 1919 and it depicts the evolution of the three era of Buddhism - Theravada, Mahayana and Vajrayana.
+Situated on the banks of River Vamsadhara, there are maha stupas, votive stupas, chaityas, platforms, and viharas and mandapas.
+Unfortunately, the main stupa does is in its ruins.
+The site was discovered in 1919 and it depicts the evolution of the three eras of Buddhism - Theravada, Mahayana and Vajrayana.

 This place occupies a prominent place in the Buddhism map as this is the place from where the religion spread to Sumatra and other South-East Asian countries.

-Location – Salihundam is located in Gara Mandal of Srikakulam district in Andhra Pradesh, India and is 18 kilometers from Srikakulam on the way to Kalingapatnam beach which is another 5 kms.
+Salihundam is located in Gara Mandal of Srikakulam district in Andhra Pradesh, India, and is 18 kilometers from Srikakulam on the way to Kalingapatnam beach which is another 5 km.

 Feel free to ask me any questions, I will be happy to answer them.